 Making Your Case: Research and Value Demonstration

 When you’re negotiating your salary via email, simply asking for more money isn’t enough.
 You need to build a compelling case that justifies your request.
-I’ve found that the most successful negotiators back their requests with solid research and concrete evidence of their value.
-Let’s explore how you can strengthen your position with data and achievements.
+The strongest salary asks come with evidence.
+Here’s how to build yours.

 Salary Research Strategies